technomancy/bussard/Contributing.md

 Files in `data/missions` and `data/msgs` that are named after message-id headers should also have symlinks to them for human-readable names.

 Mail should stick to the typical header/body pattern; roughly RFC 822.

-#### Subnet

-Subnet is a usenet-like discussion platform in the game that is technically legal but has a reputation for being used for unsavory activities.
-Each subnet group corresponds to a directory in the `data/subnet` folder, and each file inside that corresponds to a thread in that group.
-Many threads are just random chatter to provide background and story, but some missions can only be accepted from subnet threads, and they also often contain useful code snippets.

-Subnet threads should be a series of line-break-delimited RFC 822-ish messages without `Date:` headers.
+Use the "In-Reply-To" headers for message threads.

 ### OS and SSH